JoernBerkefeld/SFMC-Cookbook/ssjs/README.md

 In Automations you NEED to use the External Key.
 Meanwhile in Landing pages, E-Mails and SMS you can use the Name or the External Key.
 --> Always set your External Key to the same value as the name to circumvent this problem.

-#### switch - default
+#### Using "default" in a switch(...) {} statement

 Using a normal switch statement with a `default` part at the end can lead to that section not being processed.
-Avoid `default` and instead set
+Avoid `default` and instead set possible values explicitely.